-It is possible to configure the messages sent/received throught the serial port and its conversion to system variables by selecting the option Custom message and configuring the I/O port.
+It is possible to configure the messages sent/received through the serial port and its conversion to system variables by selecting the option Custom message and configuring the I/O port.

 XPC Unit8 Panel – Custom Message

 In the image above can be seen two possible configurations using a Custom Message.
 The first one is configured to receive a determined message from a RS-232 serial port and the second is used to send a Custom Message throgh a RS-485 serial port.
 It is possible to use the same Custom Message for both tasks if Bind Bidirectional is used (the arrow indicates this).
 Custom Message configuration is covered in section Custom Messages.

 The options available when configuring a custom message are:

 Period: this option has a dual role depending on if it is used to transmit or receive data.

 For transmitting, it is the inverse of the send frequency.